Header Banner

-How To: Create Fringe-style floating titles in Adobe After Effects CS4 or CS5
+How to Create Fringe-style floating titles in Adobe After Effects CS4 or CS5

 If you're looking for a cool way to add text to your videos, like for an opening sequence to a film where the credits are displayed, embedding the text directly into the scene is the way to go, especially if you like the hit television show "Fringe", who used these kind of embedded title effects in establishing shots.
 Car adverts use this technique a lot, as well.
 "Panic Room" also use this effect in the opening title sequence.